arish096/apple-support-ai-agent/README.md

 Important limitations include:

 The benchmark contains only 199 examples.
-The classes are highly imbalanced.
+Classes are highly imbalanced.
-Some examples remain ambiguous even after auditing and cleaning.
+Some examples remain ambiguous.
-The classifier was trained using weak keyword-based labels rather than a large independently hand-labelled training set.
+The classifier uses weak keyword-based training labels.
-Intent classification is only one component of the overall agent.
+Intent classification is only one component of the agent.
-The agent separately evaluates historical evidence and can escalate uncertain cases.
+The agent separately evaluates historical evidence.
+The agent can escalate uncertain requests.

-Therefore, the 19.10% accuracy is best treated as a diagnostic benchmark, not as a standalone production-quality metric.
+Therefore, the 19.10% accuracy is best treated as a diagnostic benchmark, not a production-quality metric.

 The more operationally important question is: